Mike Harmon Racing: Car No. 74 history

 In 2024, Stanton Barrett would attempt to qualify the No. 74 car for the season opener at Daytona, but would fail to do so.
 The team would attempt the race at Martinsville with Ryan Vargas behind the wheel, but would again fail to qualify.
 Jade Buford would attempt three races in the No. 74 but would fail to qualify for each of them.
 The team managed to qualify for their first race of the season at Pocono with Dawson Cram, after JD Motorsports withdrew their No. 6 entry.
 However, Cram wrecked on the second lap and finished 38th.

 In 2025, Carson Ware would attempt to qualify at Daytona, but was unable to.
 However, Carson would be able to qualify 35th at Atlanta Motor Speedway and finish 32nd.
 It was announced that Dawson Cram would be the driver for Phoenix Raceway of the No. 74 SAVE22 and Avail Financial Chevrolet.
 Dawson Cram would be involved in a late caution that would take him out of the race, finishing 35th.
 The No. 74 would be sponsored by Realty.com for the next three races, where Cram would qualify for Las Vegas Motor Speedway but DNQ for both Homestead–Miami Speedway and Martinsville Speedway.

+In 2026, Cram would attempt to qualify at Atlanta in the No. 74 car.
+However, he failed to qualify.
+Prior to the race at Phoenix, the team acquired the owner points from the Alpha Prime Racing No. 4 car.
+With the newly acquired owner points, Cram managed to qualify for the race.
+After failed to qualify for the race Las Vegas and Martinsville, the team acquired another owner points.
+This time it's from the Barrett Cope Racing No. 30 car.
+Cram managed to qualify for the race at Rockingham and finished 35th.
+At the next race at Bristol, Gray Gaulding would drive the No. 74 car.
+Cram would continue to drive the No. 74 at Kansas and Talladega.
+The team would withdraw the No. 74 for the race at Texas.
+However, the team formed an alliance with Joey Gase Motorsports to field their No. 35 car.